FezzedOne/FezzedTech/README.md

 # FezzedTech

 This mod includes scripts and tech that allow the use of my custom items as intended.
 For downloads, see the [releases](https://github.com/FezzedOne/FezzedTech/releases), and for `/spawnitem` commands, see the [Discord server](https://discord.gg/S46Gk2t).
+Some custom items are spawnable via [xSIP](https://github.com/FezzedOne/xSIP) on xClient.
+There is now a patch that removes the anime eyes in the repo; it's also available on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?edit=true&id=3622935373).

 ## Requirements